erik-wramner/docker-mailserver/README.md

 A fullstack but simple mail server (smtp, imap, antispam, antivirus...).
 Only configuration files, no SQL database.
 Easy to deploy and upgrade.

 This is a fork of https://github.com/tomav/docker-mailserver (upstream).
-Unfortunately it seems to have stalled with no releases, broken tests and pull requests not being processed.
-My goal is to ensure that there are frequent builds, as that is the only way to ensure that security updates get into the image, that updates don't break things and that the tests work.
-I probably won't add features; on the contrary I may remove some to get a smaller image with fewer potential security issues.
-I don't plan to spend a lot of time on this and I'm still hoping that upstream will recover.
+For a while it had stalled with no releases, broken tests and pull requests not being processed.
+My goal with this fork was to fix that.
+Now the upstream project has recovered, so there is little reason to use my fork.
+I will keep it running just in case, though.

 I haven't done much, the credit for this fine image should go to upstream.